Stray Cats: Formation and move to UK

-The band first appeared in the middle of 1979 performing under a number of names including the Tomcats, the Teds, and Bryan and the Tom Cats.
-According to Brian Setzer, the band changed names to fool club owners (who would not hire the same band for consecutive nights), but kept the "Cats" moniker in their various names so the audience would know they were the same band.
-Setzer joined up with Phantom, and they soon added Phantom's schoolmate and friend, Lee Rocker.
-The three later realized they were from the same neighborhood and enjoyed punk and rockabilly music.
-Since 1983, they have used only "Stray Cats" as their name.
-The band name "Stray Cats" had already earlier appeared in the 1973 rock 'n' roll film That'll Be the Day and its 1974 sequel Stardust.
-They also went to many concerts and enjoyed the punk scene.
-They met the Clash and they used to see Siouxsie and the Banshees, and also Charlie Harper and the UK Subs.

-In the middle of 1980, the Cats found themselves being courted by record labels including Virgin Records, Stiff Records, and Arista Records.
+In the middle of 1980, the band found themselves being courted by record labels including Virgin Records, Stiff Records, and Arista Records.
 Word quickly spread and soon members of The Rolling Stones, The Who, and Led Zeppelin were at their shows.
 After a gig in London, Stray Cats met musician and producer Dave Edmunds, well known as a roots rock enthusiast for his work with Rockpile and as a solo artist.
 Edmunds offered to work with the group, and they entered the studio to record their self-titled debut album, Stray Cats, released in Britain in 1981 on Arista Records.
-In addition to having three hits that year with "Runaway Boys", "Rock This Town", and "Stray Cat Strut", they would also perform on the eighth day of the Montreux Jazz Festival.
+In addition to having three hits that year with "Runaway Boys", "Rock This Town", and "Stray Cat Strut", they also performed on the eighth day of the Montreux Jazz Festival.
 The UK follow-up to Stray Cats, Gonna Ball, was not as well-received, providing no hits.
 Yet the combined sales of their first two albums were enough to convince EMI America to compile the best tracks from the two UK albums and issue an album (Built for Speed) in the U.S. in 1982.
 The record went on to sell a million copies (Platinum) in the US and Canada and was the no. 2 record on the Billboard album charts for 15 weeks.

 In 1983, the Stray Cats began recording their third (second U.S.) studio album Rant N' Rave with the Stray Cats.
 Unlike their previous studio albums, half the album was recorded in London with the rest recorded in New York.
-Released in August 1983, critics generally viewed Rant N' Rave favorably, citing the band's tributes to 1950s rock 'n' roll legends such as Vincent and Bo Diddley.
-Commercially, Rant N' Rave failed to achieve the success of Built for Speed, although it produced the top-ten hit "(She's) Sexy + 17", and top-forty "I Won't Stand in Your Way" featuring the doo-wop group 14 Karat Soul.
+Released in August 1983, critics generally viewed Rant N' Rave favorably, citing the band's tributes to 1950s rock 'n' roll legends such as Gene Vincent and Bo Diddley.
+Commercially, Rant N' Rave failed to achieve the success of Built for Speed, although it produced the top-ten hit "(She's) Sexy + 17", and top-forty hit "I Won't Stand in Your Way" featuring the doo-wop group 14 Karat Soul.